Manage Dashboard Extensions in Tableau Online

-For security, the default settings for dashboard extensions on Tableau Online limit the dashboard extensions that are allowed to run.
+For security, you can use the settings for dashboard extensions on Tableau Online to control and limit the dashboard extensions that are allowed to run.

 By default, only extensions that use the HTTPS protocol are allowed, which guarantees an encrypted channel for sending and receiving data (the only exception is for

 If the extension requires full data (access to the underlying data) the extension will not be able to run on Tableau Online unless you explicitly add the extension to the safe list and grant the extension access to full data.

 Site administrators can control whether to enable extensions for the site and whether to enable the default behavior (or policy) for extensions.
 That is, if enabled, the default behavior is that extensions that are not already on the safe list are allowed, provided that they do not request full data.
 And users will see prompts asking for permission to run those extensions.